LeBron James Rips Drew Brees’ Take On National Anthem Protests: ‘You Literally Still Don’t Understand?’

 Brees began his response by saying he will never agree with anyone “disrespecting the flag of the United States of America.”
 He then invoked the military service of his grandfathers in WWII, “risking their lives to protect our country.”

-In his rebuke, James cited the service of his father-in-law.
+In his rebuke, James cited the service of his father-in-law and took issue with what he perceived as a lack of understanding on Brees’ behalf.

 “[The protest] Has absolute nothing to do with the disrespect of [the flag] and our soldiers(men and women) who keep our land free.
 My father-in-law was one of those men who fought as well for this country.
 I asked him question about it and thank him all the time for his commitement [sic].
 He never found Kap peaceful protest offensive because he and I both know what’s right is right and what’s wrong is wrong!”
 James tweeted, accompanied by a face-palm emoji.